benjimin/5lines/README.md

 - The scripts (i.e. for launching on a cluster) really only differ in the name of the core python script.

-- The core app differences are also minimal.
+- The core app differences are also reasonably minimal..